ethouris/git-tools/README.md

 you push at least one commit to this, the state will be correct and you can push commits to the remote branch since then on.

+You should have no files checked out at the time when executing it.
+If you have any, the branch will be created, but not switched to.
+You would have to switch to this branch manually, after you have dealt with the checked out files.

-####  git-del `<repo-file>`
+###  git-del `<repo-file>`

 This deletes the file from the repository - that is, from the working directory perspective it turns the in-repo file into a private file.
 Unlike `git rm`, the file isn't removed from the directory.

 This is actually an alias to `git rm --cached`.
 The usual `git rm X` should be treated as `git del X; rm X`.

-####  git-distill-patch `<parent-branch> <patch-overlay-file>`
+###  git-distill-patch `<parent-branch> <patch-overlay-file>`

 This is useful when you have some your own changes on the git repository view, which you'd like to preserve, but you want to share all other your changes with the upstream.

 To use it, you should first make those non-shareable changes **only** in the repository, then create a patch out of the current set of changes and save it